Particles or Streamlines

 To create animated particles:

-- Click the Lock button on the toolbar to prevent the flow solver from running.
+- In the Home Toolbar click the Lock button to prevent the flow solver from running.

-- Click the Start button on the toolbar to reset the animation.
+- Click the Start button to reset the animation.

 - Create particles as described above